 The type and worth of your semi trucks are other factors that affect your insurance price.
 The higher the value of your trucks, the more expensive they will be to insure because any loss would be more costly.
 Repairing or replacing an expensive semi truck will obviously cost more money.

 Similarly, old semi trucks are prone to damage.
-Therefore, insuring such semi trucks will come at a higher price.
+Therefore, ensuring such semi trucks will come at a higher price.
 If the parts of your semi truck model are difficult to find or the parts are generally more expensive, you might pay more for your premiums as well.

 The insurance company might ask you to enter the information manually to get all this information.
 Alternatively, the company may request the vehicle identification number (VIN) of the truck.